 With this method, your domain automatically inherits changes to the Google IP addresses as they happen.

 When you need the literal IP addresses for G Suite mail servers, start by using one of the common DNS lookup commands (

 host) to retrieve the SPF records for the domain _spf.google.com, like so:

 This returns a list of the domains included in Google's SPF record, such as:

 Now look up the DNS records associated with those domains, one at a time, like so:

 The results of these commands contain the current range of addresses.

-If you are managing accounts with Chrome devices and need to need to enable those devices to work on a network with SSL inspection, refer to the article Managing Networks with SSL content filters.
+If you are managing accounts with Chrome devices and need to need to enable those devices to work on a network with SSL inspection, seis Managing Networks with SSL content filters.